Mamata says BJP report on Birbhum killings will weaken, interfere with CBI probe | Law-Order

 ''The BJP report on Bogtui killings will weaken and interfere with the probe.
 I condemn this attitude of the saffron party,'' Banerjee told reporters in the hill town.

-She said that there should not be interference from any political party into the investigation.
+She said that there should be no interference from any political party into the investigation.

+''When an investigation is on there should not be any interference from any (political) party or any side.
+Investigation must be free and fair.
+Party interference at this moment is misuse and abuse of power which may distort the probe and people will lose their confidence in the investigation,'' she said.
+Her party colleagues while promising cooperation with the CBI which has been entrusted with the probe into the killings by Calcutta High Court had also warned of mass agitations if the BJP tries to influence the probe by the central agency.

 ''They have mentioned my district president's name.
 This is biased and vindictive attitude.
 Without completion of probe, how can they name him?
 It shows they want him to get arrested.
 This is personal vendetta.
 They are hatching a conspiracy,'' she said.